codebrewer-archive/intellij-platform-dilbert-daily-strip-plugin/README.md

-Pre-built binary distributions of the plugin are hosted in the JetBrains [plugin repository](https://plugins.jetbrains.com/plugin/36-dilbert-daily-strip) and the latest version can be installed directly from within an IntelliJ Platform product.
+Pre-built binary distributions of the plugin are hosted in the JetBrains [plugin repository](https://plugins.jetbrains.com/plugin/36-dilbert-daily-strip) and the latest version can be installed directly from within an IntelliJ Platform product (but the plugin may have been removed by the time you are reading this).
 Alternatively, follow the instructions below to build from source.

 ## Building

+Note: you probably want to branch from the `1.10.1` tag since `master` now contains a stripped-down plugin that displays only a warning message that strips can no longer be fetched.

 The plugin can be built with Gradle and the JetBrains [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin):